 People don’t know what to do when you don’t drink!

-What I've learned about it is that a lot of drinking is just to be comfortable in situations you wouldn't normally feel chill out in while sober and certain events or places that you on a genuine level don't like or enjoy it.
-And so you numb it with drinking but naturally, you wouldn't like these spots.
-Now, you know I'm in a spot because it's enjoyable or it has some type of fun activity or the people I'm with are very enjoyable.
-If there's not one or all those things then I'll leave.
-It just made me realize that I spent a lot of time just chasing the night and just trying to be around and stay out late.
+What I've learned about it is that a lot of drinking is just to be comfortable in situations you wouldn't just chill out sober and certain events or places that you on a genuine level don't like or enjoy it.
+And so you numb it with drinking but naturally you wouldn't like these spots.
+So it goes from you know now if I'm in a spot that you know that is either that the place has to be enjoyable it has to be some type of fun activity or the people I'm with have to be very enjoyable.
+If there's not one or all those things then leave.
+It just made me realize that I spent a lot of time just chasing the night and and just trying to be around and stay out late.

 How recent was this change and what triggered it?

 This was just the beginning of this year.
-I would have little breaks where I would stop for a couple of weeks or so.
-I was having a bunch of different situations happen that were alcohol-fueled, like arguments or just, you know, ways I handle things that were not smooth, just messy shit.
+I would have little breaks where I would stop for a couple weeks or so [in the past].
+I was having a bunch of different situations happen that were alcohol fuelled, like arguments or just, you know, ways I handle things that were not smooth, just messy shit.

 You’ve also been in a couple of movies this year.
 What’s that been like?